-Andreas Weber is an assistant professor in the research group Science, Technology and Policy Studies (STePS).
-Most of his research and teaching examine the relationship between Science, Technology and Culture (=STC) from a long-term and global perspective.
-Andreas has a special interest in the history of natural history and chemistry in insular Southeast Asia (mostly Indonesia) and Europe.
-This includes research into how computational technologies can be used to contextualize biodiversity heritage collections and archives.
-Research in the latter field also allows him to reflect upon how emerging technologies in the field (e.g. machine learning, linked data) reshape our understanding of culture & technology in society.
+Andreas Weber is an associate professor in the section Knowledge, Transformation & Society (KiTeS).
+Most of his research and teaching examine the relationship between Science, Technology and Society from a long-term historical and global perspective.
+Andreas has a special interest in colonial histories of science (in particular: natural history and chemistry) and sustainability.
+This includes research into how computational technologies are and can be used to contextualize digitized archives and collections (e.g. biodiversity heritage collections from former colonial areas).
+Andreas is daily board member and WP2 co-lead of HAICu (digital Humanities - Artificial Intelligence - Cultural Heritage), a large and multi-annual project in the field of digital humanities (NWA-OCR, 2023-2029).

 Areas of interest:

-- Postdoc project (2022-2025): Socio-Technical Pathways and Material Choices for a Responsible Electrification of the Production of Chemical and Fuels (S. Middelveld, Postdoc), my roles: co-applicant, co-PI, and advisor together with dr. K. Konrad (U Twente), L. Garcia Franco (U Twente), M. Altomare (U Twente)
+- Postdoc project (2022-2025): Socio-Technical Pathways and Material Choices for a Responsible Electrification of the Production of Chemical and Fuels (S. Middelveld, Postdoc), my roles: co-supervisortogether with K. Konrad (U Twente), L. Garcia Franco (U Twente), M. Altomare (U Twente)

 Work as editor, organizer and curator:

-- Co-chair of the the annual ICAART special session Artificial Intelligence and Digital Heritage: Challenges and Opportunities (ARTIDIGH).
+- Co-chair of the the annual ICAART special session Artificial Intelligence and Digital Heritage: Challenges and Opportunities (ARTIDIGH) (2019 & 2020)